St. James Food Pantry & Drive-Through Distribution

-The St. James Food Pantry distributes nonperishable food items on the first and third Wednesdays of each month to qualified local recipients.
+The St. James Food Pantry distributes nonperishable food items on the third Saturday of each month to qualified local recipients.
 Food donations are provided by the Baton Rouge Food Bank and St. James Food Pantry barrel donations.
 Donations can be easily deposited in the large barrels located in the Parish Hall foyer and narthex of the church.
-Each month has a food focus to ensure trackable inventory, and it is published in the Sunday bulletin insert.
+Each month has a food focus to ensure trackable inventory.
 Donations of any shelf-stable food item are always welcome.

 Contact: Allen Paterson, email@example.com